The Virginia, Maryland & Delaware Association of Electric Cooperatives deadline for scholarships is April 1, 2022.

 For more information, email email@example.com.

-Each year NOVEC provides local area high school students the opportunity to apply for college scholarships.
+Each year, NOVEC provides local area high school students the opportunity to apply for college scholarships.
 The scholarships award $1,500 to high school students in five counties where NOVEC provides electric service — Fairfax, Fauquier, Loudoun, Prince William, Stafford, and in the City of Manassas Park.
 In addition, a single $1,500 scholarship is awarded to a student who lives in NOVEC’s service territory and is either home-schooled or attends private school.
+This year, NOVEC is introducing two new scholarships.
+One will go to a student attending an HBCU, and another to a student attending a vocational or trade school.
 Because the majority of NOVEC customers live in Prince William, Fairfax and Loudoun counties, two $1,500 scholarships are awarded in these counties.